NathanBak/cfgbuild/README.md

 A Lightweight Golang Library for loading app configs

 ## Introduction
 The purpose of cfgbuild is to provide an easy, lightweight package for loading application configuration settings.
 It is able to build a struct and initialize the fields with associated environment variable values (see examples for loading from a .env file).
-The main package does not have any external dependencies (but the tests and examples do reference external projects).
+The main package does not have any external dependencies (but the tests and examples do require external projects).
 This library is published under the [BSD 2-Clause License](LICENSE) which provides a lot of flexiblity for usage.

 ## Example Config